 Migrating from Docker Compose

-This guide helps you convert an existing docker-compose.yaml into an hpc-compose spec for Slurm clusters with Enroot and Pyxis.
+This guide helps you convert an existing docker-compose.yaml into an hpc-compose spec for Slurm clusters using Pyxis/Enroot, Apptainer, Singularity, or host runtimes.

 At a glance